aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 It is expected that, as typical with version numbers, the original version will be "1", the first revision "2" and so on.

+It is also expected that most customers will never get to version 2, and almost none will have more than a few.

 ### Current Version